 Eleanor Margaret – Administrative Assistant

-Eleanor is our newest addition to our parish staff.
-Hailing from Bucks County, PA, she attended Corcoran College of Art College in Washington, D.C. and continues to practice printmaking and performance art.
+Our resident Quaker, Eleanor hails from Bucks County, PA, andattended Corcoran College of Art College in Washington, D.C.
+She continues to practice printmaking and performance art, and is an avid knitter.
 For any parish needs she can be contacted at 215-923-1733 or email@example.com.